PaymentHighway/paymenthighway-woocommerce-gateway/README.md

 * Wordpress
 * Woocommerce >= 3.0.0

-If you are planning to make recurring payments, you need woocommerce subscriptions plugin.
+If you are planning to make recurring payments, you need WooCommerce subscriptions plugin.

 ## Help us make it better